bcmmeijer/bcmmeijer.github.io/_posts/2020-07-04-Rop-based injector.md

 An added bonus when injecting a DLL is that we don't need a big buffer to write our path into (`"C:\Temp\evil.dll"`, or maybe even `"C:\evil.dll"`) and does not have to be placed in executable memory.
 This means that we can also look for locations in a module that we have read and write access to.
 Doing this will eliminate the call to allocate memory, leaving us only with calls to interact with the thread.

-## getting rid of memory allocations
+## Getting rid of memory allocations
 Lets do what the above suggests.
 We can achieve this by using an unused piece of memory in the target process (a so called [codecave](https://en.wikipedia.org/wiki/Code_cave "codecave")).
 This memory has to be writable when mapped, though (this is no PE infection).
 Looking at the segments using a debugger, we can see the segments and their protection:
 <br><br>
 ![segments](/assets/img/blogposts/rop_injector/segments.png)